sds-edu/SDS-CD-GH-AWS-Guide/README.md

 #### Step 3.
 Prepare Application for Deployment

 In your local development environment, create a zip file named `address-book-app.zip` containing all the application files.

-You can omit the `node_modules` folder, as Elastic Beanstalk will install the dependencies in production mode as specified in `package.json`.
+- You can omit the `node_modules` folder, as Elastic Beanstalk will install the dependencies in production mode as specified in `package.json`.
+- For now, include the `.env` file in the zip, as it contains the cloud database connection string required for the application.

 #### Step 4.
 Deploy Application

 **4.1** Return to the AWS Elastic Beanstalk dashboard and navigate to the environment you created earlier.

-**4.2** Choose “Upload and deploy”.
+**4.2** Choose **Upload and deploy**.

 **4.3** Upload the zip file you just created.
-Then in the "Version label" field, enter a version name for this deployment (e.g., `1.0.0`).
+Then in the **Version label** field, enter a version name for this deployment (e.g., `1.0.0`).

-**4.4** Choose "Deploy" to start the deployment process.
+**4.4** Choose **Deploy** to start the deployment process.

 ![](./images/6.png)